 Today I’m headed to Haven Conference to spend time with all my blogging friends and hopefully come away with some really great information!
 I’m also there as Delta Faucet’s correspondent and I’ll be interviewing HGTV’s Brian Patrick Flynn as part of the gig!
-Although this post isn’t sponsored by Delta and really has nothing to do with the conference, it reminded me I never shared the tutorial for painting our thermofoil cabinets in our powder bathroom (which was part of my Delta Faucet makeover this winter).
+Although this post isn’t sponsored by Delta and really has nothing to do with the conference, it reminded me I never shared my tutorial for painting thermofoil cabinets.
 Now that it has been nearly eight months without any issues with the cabinets, I decided it was time to share how to paint thermofoil cabinets!

 If you have thermofoil cabinets and have ever contemplated painting them, you likely know this is a widely debated topic.
 But, this winter, I took the plunge and gave it a try when I redid our powder bathroom.
-Today, I’m going to share with you how to paint thermofoil cabinets (to make it last)!
-This same process can be used on many other types of man-made (meaning not-solid wood cabinets – although it would work on wood as well)!
+Today, I’m going to share with you how to paint thermofoil cabinets to make it last so you don’t have any peeling or chipping!
+This same process can be used on many other types like MDF cabinets, melamine cabinets, and more.

 But first, a little backstory and info on thermofoil cabinets.
-With the exception of our master bathroom, all of the cabinets in our home are either thermofoil or laminate.
-Thermofoil cabinets have their advantages, including a flawless smooth finish.
-It’s essentially a thin layer of vinyl that is applied to MDF via an intense heat and pressure-bonding process.
+With the exception of our master bathroom, all of the cabinets in our home are either thermofoil or melamine/laminate.
+Thermofoil cabinets have their advantages, including a flawless smooth finish and they’re easy to clean and wipe off.
+Thermofoil is essentially a thin layer of vinyl that is applied to MDF via an intense heat and pressure-bonding process.
 The end result is durable and super easy to clean.
 But because of that smooth finish and vinyl-like surface, it is widely known that they are extremely difficult to paint.
+Not only that, if you have a portion of the thermofoil that chips or peels, it’s nearly impossible to get the same look back on that section of the cabinet.

-Here’s how out powder bathroom looked before the makeover.
+Here’s how our powder bathroom looked before the makeover.
 Definitely not horrible by any stretch of the imagination, but it wasn’t our style.

-Here’s a close-up of the thermofoil cabinets that are/were in our kitchen, mudroom and powder bathroom.
+Here’s a close-up of the thermofoil cabinets that were in our kitchen, mudroom and powder bathroom.

 At first-glance, they appear white with some glazing.
 The reality is they are very cream and when there is an even remotely white item next to them, the coloring is very obvious, making them look peach, pink or yellow.
 It’s not an issue if you never use pure white in your decor, but in my house that wasn’t going to be an option.